 Additional Two Pages for U.S. Immigration Only

 In addition to the above pages, China police certificates for purposes of U.S. immigration also come with an additional two pages.
 These two pages simply certify the accuracy of the English translation shown on page 2.
-The reason why having these pages is that U.S. government has regulations about translations of documents submitted for immigration application.
+The reason why having these pages is that the U.S. government has regulations about translations of documents submitted for immigration application.
 The regulations require that the translator certify the English translation as complete and accurate.
 1 You don’t need to tell the notary office to include these two pages, because the notary will know which format to use as soon as you explain to them that the certificate will be used in the U.S.

 “Non-Notarial” Police Certificate Is Not Acceptable for Immigration Purposes

 Apart from notary offices, local public security bureaus (PSB) may also play a role in the issuance of police certificates.
 Taking the city of Shenzhen as an example.
-An applicant who needs a police certificate from Shenzhen is required to first obtain a “non-notarial” police certificate at Shenzhen PSB and then submit it to a local notary for getting the final version for immigration purpose.
+An applicant who needs a police certificate from Shenzhen is required to first obtain a “non-notarial” police certificate at Shenzhen PSB and then submit it to a local notary for getting the final version for immigration purposes.

 Non-notarial police certificates are generally not acceptable for immigration purposes.
-All immigration authorities mentioned in this article have instructions that specifically require immigration applicants get notarial China police certificates.
+All immigration authorities mentioned in this article have instructions that specifically require immigration applicants to get notarial China police certificates.

 Hopefully, this article is helpful for those who are going to obtain a China police certificate.
 Please don’t hesitate to leave any comments about this article.
 I’d love to improve the article with your valuable advice.